GRAVITY, ENTROPY, AND

 The effectively "infinite" velocities of both light and time are necessary attributes of their role as the entropy (and causality) drives of free and bound energy.
 These "infinite" velocities guarantee the increase of spatial and historical entropy, while simultaneously preventing violations of energy conservation and/or causality via fast spaceship or "time machine".
 Hence these intrinsic motions also effectively close and protect the borders of the dimensional conservation domains they create (space, history).
 The dimensions of spacetime are conservation domains created by the primordial entropy drives of electromagnetic energy - whether free energy (light and space) or bound energy (matter and history).
 Similarly, gravitation closes the borders of its composite spacetime domain via the "event horizon" and central "singularity" of black holes, likewise preventing conservation violations (perhaps via intrusive "wormholes", or via the leakage of energy into or from other dimensions or universes).
 In the black hole, gravity takes over the entropic functions of both c and T - "freezing" light and time - just as gravity takes over the molecular and nuclear binding functions of atomic matter.
 (Within the "event horizon", the gravitational metric of bound energy functionally and completely replaces the electromagnetic metric of free energy, including causal and entropic relations.)
 Proton decay (probably) takes place at the central singularity, and (if so) the black hole is filled with gravitationally bound light, the extreme limit of the gravitational metric and the temporal entropy domain.
 Inside the black hole, matter becomes co-extensive with its temporal domain, just as outside the black hole, light is co-extensive with its spatial domain.
 We can therefore also expect that matter will become subject to vitiating forces of temporal entropy inside the hole, just as light is subject to vitiating forces of spatial entropy outside the hole.
 This expectation (among other considerations) leads us to expect that proton decay is commonplace inside black holes.

-just as empty space is the extreme form of the
+electromagnetic energy, just as empty space is the extreme form

-electromagnetic/spatial metric of light.
-But in both cases, all
+of the electromagnetic/spatial metric of light.
+But in both

-forms of energy move at "velocity c" within their respective
+cases, all forms of energy move at "velocity c" within their

-metric domains (because in the black hole g = c) - hence both
+respective metric domains (because in the black hole g = c) -

-represent actual symmetric energy states - one positive/spatial
+hence both represent actual symmetric energy states - one

 The gravitational conversion of space and the drive of spatial entropy to time and the drive of historical entropy is physically demonstrated by black holes, and theoretically suggested by the Bekenstein-Hawking formula relating the surface area of a black hole to its entropy content.
 (See: Jacob D. Bekenstein: "Information in the Holographic Universe".
 Scientific American August 2003 p.
 58-65.)
 (See: "The Conversion of Space to Time"; see also: "The Half-Life of Proton Decay and the 'Heat Death' of the Cosmos".)